+- Commission approval of principles, goals and framework January 2017

 - Commission approval to release the RFP(s) February 2017

 - RFP(s) released March 2017

 - CIP approval 2nd quarter 2017

 - New contract(s) commences July 1, 2017

 Fiscal Impact: The actions of approving the SR2S program principles, goals and framework will not have a fiscal impact at this time.
 The Commission approved federal and local match funding for the program in November 2016.